projekt-opal/demo/README.md

 # Introduction

-This is  a demo project for the opal webui and opal webservices.
+This repository provides the OPAL demonstrator, consisting of the [Web UI](https://github.com/projekt-opal/web-ui) and [Webservices](https://github.com/projekt-opal/opal-webservices).

 # How to run